smarterskipper/MPT-UPDATER/README.md

-Basic Python Program that Clears directories within your SPT/MPT and replaces the cleared directories with new folders/files from github for one click updating.

-For Server operators.
+Console application that updates your mpt game to the defined github.